hashicorp/terraform-provider-vsphere/website/docs/r/vmfs_datastore.html.markdown

 ## Importing

-An existing VMFS datastore can be [imported][docs-import] into this resource via its managed object ID, via the following command:
+An existing VMFS datastore can be [imported][docs-import] into this resource via its managed object ID, via the command below.
+You also need the host system ID.

 [docs-import]: https://www.terraform.io/docs/import/index.html

 ```
-terraform import vsphere_vmfs_datastore.datastore datastore-123
+terraform import vsphere_vmfs_datastore.datastore datastore-123:host-10
 ```

 You need a tool like [`govc`][ext-govc] that can display managed object IDs.